New law, SB 1233 of 2004, secretly eliminated the right of bicyclists and pedestrians to use public roadways

 "shoulder or path facilities can serve ... for occasional pedestrian use."
 [Source: County Expressway Plan, page 93, see bottom]

-The County Expressway Plan was adopted by the Board of Supervisors (on 8/19/03) and is official policy for expressways.
+The Expressway Plan was adopted by the County Board of Supervisors (on 8/19/03) after a two-year public input process, including by cities, and is official policy for expressways.
 It contains a chapter for pedestrians on (along and crossing) expressways.
-SB 1233 and statements of staff (as recently as June 8, 2005) contradict this Master Plan, by contradicting the pedestrian-expressway map (see below) and the above quote (in green).
+SB 1233 and statements of staff (as recently as June 8, 2005) contradict this Expressway Plan, by contradicting the pedestrian-expressway map (see below) and the above quote (in green).

 More Links